Soft wooded

 Plant growth

-Tropical and some warm temperature native and exotic plants grow well.
+Tropical and warm temperate native and exotic plants grow well.